JohnnyGOX17/john-gentile-website/README.md

 * [ ] implement Travis CI to automate building process and checking of status.
 Integrate hooks to auto-build when merging into `master`?

-## Branching

-* `wip`: used for pages/designs that are still under development, not be pushed to public page
-* `master`: should reflect current state of public website.
-Merging into `master` should build static site and push to CDN

 ## To Build

 ### Dependencies